 MOD GTM/26A20A1/1

-5.308 Additional allocation: in Belize and Colombia, the frequency band 614-698 MHz is also allocated to the mobile service on a primary basis.
+5.308 Additional allocation: in Belize, Colombia and Guatemala, the frequency band 614-698 MHz is also allocated to the mobile service on a primary basis.
 Stations of the mobile service within the frequency band are subject to agreement obtained under No. 9.21.
-(WRC-15)
+(WRC-19)

 Reasons: In view of the technological trends in the frequency band dealt with by this footnote, the need to increase the amount of spectrum identified for IMT within its territory and the harmonization of frequency bands for the deployment of mobile broadband, the Administration of Guatemala considers this conference to be the appropriate time for its name to be included in the above footnote; this will contribute to planning of the use of frequency bands below 1 GHz on the territory of Guatemala and the timely implementation of IMT.